CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

 We will construct $T_1$ and $T_2$ as follows.
-There is a partition of the clients in two sets $C_1, C_2$, and a set of transactions $Tx = Tx_1 \cup Tx_2$ input to the SMR protocol $\Pi$, where a set $\mathcal{R}$ of at least $q - f - min(|H_1|, |H_2|)$ \footnote{If \( q - f - \min(|H_1|, |H_2|) = 0 \), meaning there are enough Byzantine validators to carry out the attack, the analysis follows trivially. } rational validators spend all their liquid coins $\epsilon >0$ in $Tx_1$ to a subset of clients in $C_1$ and the same $\epsilon>0$ coins in $Tx_2$ to a subset of clients $C_2$.
+There is a partition of the clients in two sets $C_1, C_2$, and a set of transactions $Tx = Tx_1 \cup Tx_2$ input to the SMR protocol $\Pi$, where a set $\mathcal{R}$ of at least $q - f - min(|H_1|, |H_2|)$ \footnote{If \( q - f - \min(|H_1|, |H_2|) = 0 \), meaning there are enough Byzantine validators to carry out the attack, the analysis follows trivially.} rational validators spend all their liquid coins $\epsilon >0$ in $Tx_1$ to a subset of clients in $C_1$ and the same $\epsilon>0$ coins in $Tx_2$ to a subset of clients $C_2$.
 Moreover, in $Tx_1$ and $Tx_2$, there are included all necessary transactions so that validators can withdraw their stake.

-Based on this, we will first show that such an attack is feasible.
+We will show that such an attack is feasible.
 That is, if rational nodes in $\mathcal{R}$ perform the attack, it leads to a safety violation.
-Then, to argue that the attack is profitable for rational nodes we will show that clients will accept certificates for conflicting blocks.

-\paragraph{Feasibility of the attack} Consider a correct validator $p_1 \in H_1$ and any correct validator $p_2 \in H_2$.
-Since $\Pi$ solves SMR, it guarantees liveness, and therefore, every transaction in $Tx$ should be committed in the ledger of $p_1$ and $p_2$ \footnote{We assume that correct validators gossip valid transactions, so the transaction will eventually be witnessed by every correct validators.}.
-We will show that $p_1$ and $p_2$ will finalize the blocks in the conflicting ledgers $T_1$ and $T_2$ respectively, using an indistinguishability argument.
+Consider a correct validator $p_1 \in H_1$ and any correct validator $p_2 \in H_2$.
+Since $\Pi$ solves SMR, it guarantees liveness, and therefore, every transaction in $Tx$ is committed to the ledger of $p_1$ and $p_2$ \footnote{We assume that correct validators gossip valid transactions, so the transaction will eventually be witnessed by every correct validators.} .
+We prove that $p_1$ and $p_2$ will finalize the blocks in the conflicting ledgers $T_1$ and $T_2$ respectively, using an indistinguishability argument.

-\paragraph{World 1} (GST = 0.)
+\emph{World 1.} (GST = 0.)
 Validators in $H_1$ and $F$ are correct.
 Validators in $H_2$ are Byzantine and do not participate in the protocol.
 The input to $\Pi$ are the transactions in $Tx_1$.
-Validator $p_1 \in H_1$ witnesses blocks in $T_1$ \footnote{We mean that, in this execution, $p_1$ sequentially finalizes blocks in $T_1$.} with quorum certificates of $n-f$ votes.
+Validator $p_1 \in H_1$ witnesses blocks in $T_1$ \footnote{We mean that $p_1$ sequentially finalizes blocks in $T_1$.} with quorum certificates of $n-f$ votes.

-\paragraph{World 2} (GST = 0) This is symmetrical to World 1.
+\emph{World 2.} (GST = 0) This is symmetrical to World 1.
 Now, validators in $H_2$ and $F$ are correct.
 Validators in $H_1$ are Byzantine and do not participate in the protocol.
 The input to $\Pi$ are the transactions in $Tx_2$.
 Validator $p_2 \in H_2$ witnesses blocks in $T_2$ along with the quorum certificates of $n-f$ votes.